mayowa-kalejaiye/Moodify/tools/README.md

 - `inspect_project.py` - Project structure inspection
 - `demo_time_consciousness.py` - Time consciousness feature demo

+### 📁 **Legacy Tools** (Archived)

+Legacy database fixing scripts have been moved to `legacy/` folder.
+These were primarily SQLite-specific tools that are no longer needed after migrating to Supabase.

 ## Usage

 These tools are primarily for development and debugging purposes: